 Dr. Stein is a wonderful surgeon.
 I had a true fear of having teeth pulled, to the extent that I have had fillings and then root canals done on my wisdom teeth.
 Please let me advise don't do that.
 Instead, visit Dr. Stein.
 All of his work for me has been painless, fast, friendly, and professional.
-His office and staff are knowledgeable, efficient, and very pleasant.
 I recommend Dr. Stein without reservation.
-Look no further.

 I was referred to Dr. Stein for extraction and a dental implant.
 He was extremely kind, listened to my concerns and explained everything thoroughly.
 The procedure was totally painless and I had no problems afterwards unlike my other dental experiences.
 I would highly recommend Dr. Stein to anyone needing an oral surgeon.
 A+++